novosco/techblog/source/2014-04-18-let-s-talk-dr.html.markdown

 #Desirable Recoverability
 When people talk about DR there is often a suspense of disbelief - the kind when you go visit the cinema.
 An exhibition of a recovery (even in a test condition) is the ultimate example of desirable recoverability.
 Unfortunately the trap here is one of self-deception.
 It is possible to equivocate the DR test you just performed to the real deal (the test was difficult, and it took **hours** to perform).

 A test failover in DR is analogous to training matches in football.
-They are useful - granted.
-But they are ultimately a way of increasing your preparedness for the big match day.
+They are useful exercises to perform but they are ultimately just one way of increasing your preparedness for the big match day.

 Test failover scenarios are typically written with easy to understand scopes.
 An example of which is "entire site failure (with no opportunity to repair)".
 This is easy to understand and easy to test.
 It also appears to be quite a valuable use of time - after all "entire site failure" would be extremely detrimental to any organisation.